MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ### Configure Azure AD and SAP SSO

-Your Azure AD tenant must be configured with an on-premises data gateway with constrained delegation to support single sign-on (SSO).
+The Azure AD tenant created for SAP Integration must be configured with an on-premises data gateway with constrained delegation to support single sign-on (SSO).

 Refer to the following articles to learn about configuring Azure AD and SAP SSO: